Carmel Hai-Bar Nature Reserve

 Carmel Hai-Bar Nature Reserve is a 1500 acre breeding and acclimation center administered by the Israel Nature Reserves and National Parks Authority, situated in the Carmel mountains in northwestern Israel, within the larger Mount Carmel National Park.
 The Carmel Hai-Bar is the Mediterranean climate counterpart of the Yotvata Hai-Bar Nature Reserve which operates in the desert.
-Haifa University is located next to the entrance to the park.
+The University of Haifa is located next to the entrance to the park.

-Endangered and extinct animals (which formerly lived in Israel) are bred here for possible reintroduction to the Mediterranean forest of northern Israel.
+Endangered and locally extinct animals (which formerly lived in Israel) are bred here for possible reintroduction to the Mediterranean forest of northern Israel.

 Some of the species bred here are: